Stee-T/NARMAX/README.md

 ### Analysis tools

+* **(linear) IIR Analysis Tools:** the library contains functions to transform the rFOrLSR output into a standard $\underline{b}$, $\underline{a}$ coefficent form for further production use.
+Additionally, several convenience plotting funtions are provided such as magnitude and phase response and pole-zero plots.

 * **MaxLagPlotter:** Tool designed to estimate the maximum lags and the expansion order CTor for $\underline{x}$ and $\underline{y}$ terms via polynomial NARMAXes.
 Uses:
   * Allows automating the selection of the parameters passed to the *Lagger* and *Expander* CTors for polynomail fitting.